 Note in the above that we use "[\$i]name" instead of "name" as the second parameter when calling CHtml::activeTextField.

-If there is anything validation error, the corresponding input fields will be highlighted automatically, just like the single model input we described earlier on.
+If there are any validation errors, the corresponding input fields will be highlighted automatically, just like the single model input we described earlier on.

 3.6 Using Form Builder